slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+- law is not a moral compass. teh people who hid anne frank were breaking the law.
+The people who killed her were following it.
+> *"Fascism is cured by reading, and racism is cured by traveling."
+-- Miguel de Unamuno
+> *"The price of apathy towards public affairs is to be ruled by evil men."
+-- Plato*
+> *"The urge to save humanity is almost always a false front for the urge to rule it."
+-- H. L. Mecken*
+> *"Journalism is printing what someone else doesn't want printed.
+Everything else is public relations."
+-- George Orwell*
+- insisting in your rights without acknowledging your responsabilities isn't freedom is adolescence
 - communism isn't evil, it's foolish. in teh same way that unrestricted capitalism is foolish if you strive to make everyone's lives better.
 - hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
 - it's just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.